Growing Adoption of Kubernetes among Enterprises!

 - Upgrading the cluster

 Kubernetes can be used anywhere so you can deploy to public/private/hybrid clouds, with greater availability and security.
-A Kubernetes management platform should have the capabilities that can help to avoid tooling bursts, potential hazards with “vendor lock-in” and management overhead.
+A Kubernetes management console should have the capabilities that can help to avoid tooling bursts, potential hazards with “vendor lock-in” and management overhead.

 Check if the platform you’re choosing allows you to work with multiple cloud vendors, build a common infrastructure between clouds, cloud regions, and the data center.
 This allows apps to run in various environments without the need to adapt them.
 Simply put, the platform should enable smooth, simple, and quick cluster onboarding allowing users to onboard an existing cluster from any cloud or on-premise infrastructure.